embark-framework/embark-site/source/tutorials/token_factory_2.md

 I can see the address of the deployed token in my case is *0x0703da89fc6c3ff20b8787a23d3340b41258dba7*.
 Copy paste your equivalent address into the UI.

 {% note help copying the address %}
-*There are several ways to copy the address, in most systems pressing the ALT key while dragging with the mouse will enable text selection in the console, followed by CMD+C or right-click->copy.
-Alternatively you can also go to your DApp at http://localhost:8000 and type Token.address in the browser dev tools.*
+*There are several ways to copy the address, in most systems pressing the ALT key while dragging with the mouse will enable text selection in the console, followed by CMD+C or right-click->copy.*
 {% endnote %}

 ![Screenshot](token_factory_2/page_1.png)